 St. Luke's Bethlehem earned a three-star rating from the Society of Thoracic Surgeons.
 The hospital includes a Heart Rhythm Center and accredited Chest Pain Center and is designated as a Blue Distinction Center+ for Cardiac Care by Blue Cross Blue Shield.

-- St. Luke’s is a 7-time recipient of this outstanding recognition.
+St. Luke’s is an 8-time recipient of this outstanding recognition.

 Stage 7 Designation on the HIMSS Analytics Electronic Medical Record Adoption Model